Two Approximation Results for Divergence Free Measures: Approximating general integrals by sums

-Note that the random points $X_{i,n}$ depend neither on $n$ nor on $h$.
-However, the proof is non-constructive: the fact that $B_h$ is non-empty implies the existence of some sequence of points $x_{i,n}$ for which \eqref{LimitOfWeightedSums} holds, but does not give a specific sequence.
-In particular, arguments based on \eqref{SLLNhXi} must contend with the fact that \eqref{LimitOfWeightedSums} holds only almost everywhere, and the exceptional set $\Omega\setminus B_h$ (and hence the chosen points $x_{i,n}$) may \textit{a priori} depend on $h$.
+Note that the random curves $X_i$, i.e., the functions $\omega\mapsto X_i(\omega)$, depend neither on $n$ nor on $h$.
+However, the proof is non-constructive: the fact that $B$ is non-empty implies the existence of some sequence of curves $x_i$ for which \eqref{LimitOfWeightedSums} holds, but does not give a specific sequence.
+In particular, arguments based on \eqref{SLLNhXi} must contend with the fact that \eqref{LimitOfWeightedSums} holds only almost everywhere, and the exceptional set $\Omega\setminus B$ (and hence the chosen points $x_i$) may \textit{a priori} depend on the choice of functions $h_j$.

-The quantity inside the limit in \eqref{SLLNhXi} can be interpreted as the integral of $h$ with respect to a random measure: if we define a measure $\eta_n$ on $\mathcal{C}$ by
+The quantity inside the limit in \eqref{SLLNhXi} can be interpreted as the integral of $h_j$ with respect to a random measure: if we define a measure $\eta_n$ on $\mathcal{C}_l$ by

-(with $\delta_x$ denoting the Dirac mass at $x\in\mathcal{C}$) then
+(with $\delta_x$ denoting the Dirac mass at $x\in\mathcal{C}_l$) then

-If $\mathcal{C}$ has additional structure, it is possible to argue that $\eta_n$ converges $\P$-a.s.\ to $\nu$ in the weak topology for measures on $\mathcal{C}$.
+Since $\mathcal{C}_l$ has additional structure, it is possible to argue that $\eta_n$ converges $\P$-a.s.\ to $\nu$ in the weak topology for measures on $\mathcal{C}_l$.
 In this case, \eqref{SLLNhXi} holds simultaneously for all continuous bounded functions $h$, a.s., with a single exceptional set of measure zero for all such functions $h$.
-Specifically, this will occur if we can find a countable collection of functions $h_j$ that are convergence-determining for the weak topology for measures on $\mathcal{C}$.
-In the proof of Theorem~\ref{lln-cor} below, we construct such a collection, but since $\nu$ is not our primary focus we will carry out this part of the argument for $F$ rather than for $\nu$.
+Specifically, this will occur if we can find a countable collection of functions $h_j$ that are convergence-determining for the weak topology for measures on $\mathcal{C}_l$.
+This is the case in the proof of \autoref{lln-cor} below, though since $\nu$ is not our primary focus we will carry out this part of the argument for $F$ rather than for $\nu$.